How to Outline a Complete Book Series

 Define an immersive overarching world

-Just like an independent series, your interdependent series won’t have an overarching storyline.
-It’s your unique world that will connect each book loosely together.
-Readers want to immerse themselves in your worldbuilding, using each new installment to explore the world with new characters, new conflicts and new storylines.
+Just like an episodic series, your interlinked series won’t have an overarching storyline.
+Although this time it’s your unique world that will connect each book loosely together, not a constant protagonist.
+Readers want to immerse themselves in your worldbuilding, using each new installment to explore the world with new characters, conflicts, and storylines.

 • What overarching themes will every book explore?